mistakenot/react-kata/diary.md

 I've now implemented the last remaining AC to display the facilities and am now going to add a few edge cases to the tests that go beyond the 'Happy Path'.
 Not going to go nuts because of time.

 **TODO** Add more edge case tests for failures

+Now we've got our initial AC's passing, it's worth having a bit of a review.
+Something we haven't done yet is actually have a look at how this looks on the screen.
+I've modified App.js to display the items on screen and they don't look good.
+I'm going to change their appearance whilst using my test suite to make sure that I don't introduce any regressions.